redecentralize/alternative-internet/README.md

 * [Tidepools](http://tidepools.co) is being developed within the [Red Hook Mesh Network](http://oti.newamerica.net/blogposts/2013/case_study_red_hook_initiative_wifi_tidepools-78575), for addressing local, social incentives for mesh use.
 An Open Source, Collaborative, Mobile Mapping & Social Hub, Reflecting Community Needs & Culture through Custom Apps, Time-based Maps, & Data Feeds.

+* [weborganiZm](http://weborganizm.org/) is an Ad-Free NON-indexed network for creating and sharing of the knowledges that follows these principles: Non-Profit, Reproducible, Reinforcing the Digital Commons, Grassroots.

 * [Younity](http://getyounity.com/) is a "personal cloud" that lets users share their files between their devices, without uploading them to one centralised server.